dotnet/aspire/docs/machine-requirements.md

 Just start the Codespaces in your fork.
 The initialisation of the code space takes around 5 mins.
 After that you can open the solution.
 This will take on the free version of Codesapce around 10 mins.

-> Warning: With the free version of Codespaces the development expiriance is not nice.
-We recommend to use at least a code space with 16GB of RAM or use your local VsCode / DevContainers instance.
+> Warning: With the free version of Codespaces the development experience is not nice.
+We recommend using at least a Codespace with 16GB of RAM or use your local VSCode / DevContainers instance.

 > Information: Currently the codespaces can not be used to try / debug the aspire dashboard.
 This is a known issue.
-If you want to debug it, use Visual Studio or your local VsCode and the DevContainers.
+If you want to debug it, use Visual Studio or your local VSCode and the DevContainers.